-Llandanwg, Wales
+Llandanwg, Church on the Sands, Wales

-Llandanwg -Church on the sands
+Llandanwg -Church on the sands, near Harlech, Wales

-This church is hidden right by the sea behind high sand dunes.
-It is very ancient and part of a pilgrimage route used by the Celtic Christians.
 As you approach the church in the churchyard, to the left there is a beautiful prayer cairn made up of stones by people who have written their prayers.
-Following the path round you enter the church which feels sunken into the ground.
+I am always moved by how people need somewhere to focus grief in particular and at these prayer sites there is often an outpouring of grief, as if people instinctively know God is the one to turn to for help.
+Following the path round, you enter the church which is sunken into the ground.
 The pews are flanking each side leaving the stone flagstones visible and the altar ahead of you.
-It is a fabulous old church and immediately there is a beautiful presence of God.
+It is a fabulous, timeless old church and immediately I sense there is a beautiful presence of God.

 I settle to pray and go into a very deep place in the spirit.